YashPalav-26/Ledger/README.md

-# Notes Manager
+# Ledger

 A full-stack note-taking application built with Next.js, TypeScript, and modern web technologies.

 ## Description

-Notes Manager is a responsive web application that allows users to create, manage, and organize their notes.
+Ledger is a responsive web application that allows users to create, manage, and organize their notes.
 It features user authentication, a clean dashboard interface, and a RESTful API for note management operations.

 ## Features